UnitedPlanet/intrexx-cloud-playbooks/README.md

 CLI scripts and documentation for provisioning the required infrastructure on Microsoft Azure, Amanzon Web Services and Vagrant.

-#### cloud-provider/aws

-Step by step guide for installing Intrexx on Amazon Web Services.

-#### cloud-provider/azure

-Step by step guide for installing Intrexx on Microsoft Azure.

 #### cloud-provider/installer

 Contains the default CLI install scripts for Azure/AWS on Linux and Windows.
 Can be used for both providers and OSes and will support further cloud providers in the future.
 At the moment, it requires to start the Ansible provisioning scripts manually.